Ukraine Business Roundup – The fight against higher taxes continues

 At a press conference on October 7, Prime Minister Denys Smyhal and his Slovakian counterpart Robert Fico said that the new energy hub will make use of existing gas storage infrastructures and cooperate in the nuclear energy field.

-Bloomberg reports that the is considering a way to overcome Hungary’s objection to Ukraine receiving $6.6 billion.
+Bloomberg reports that the EU is considering a way to overcome Hungary’s objection to Ukraine receiving $6.6 billion.

 Bloomberg reported that the EU is considering allowing its member states to make voluntary donations to the European Peace Facility.
 This would bypass the need for unanimous approval to disburse funds to Ukraine.
 Unnamed officials familiar in the matter were cited as the source.